People Take Pictures of Each Other: Recording and release

 The Kinks recorded "People Take Pictures of Each Other" in July 1968 in Pye Studio 2, one of two basement studios at Pye Records' London offices.
-Davies is credited as the song's producer, while Pye's in-house engineer Brian Humphries operated the four-track mixing console.
-The recording employs a quickly strummed acoustic guitar and fast, breathless lead vocal from Davies.
+Davies is credited as the song's producer, and Pye's in-house engineer Brian Humphries operated the four-track mixing console.
+The recording employs a quickly strummed acoustic guitar and a fast, breathless lead vocal from Davies.
 In what was likely his final contribution to a Kinks recording, session keyboardist Nicky Hopkins plays harpsichord, along with what author Miller terms a "silly vaudeville piano vamp".
 The original stereo ending of "People Take Pictures of Each Other" featured a trad jazz ragtime piece.
 Davies was forced to remove it due to copyright issues, likely because he used a pre-existing tape rather than working with hired session musicians.
 There are three extant mixes of the song: the stereo mix both with and without the coda (running 2:22 and 2:10, respectively) and a slightly longer mono mix (2:14).